lowrycito/handbook/pages/study-manual-general-handbook-24.md

 _Monthly contribution commitment._ Senior missionaries serving away from home contribute to their home ward missionary fund each month.
 These contributions help cover housing and vehicle costs (see also “Additional expenses” later in this section).
-The contributions may be more than the value of Church-provided housing or vehicles.
+Housing contribution amounts are based on average costs in each mission.
+These amounts may be more or less than the value of Church-provided housing.

   * Senior missionaries from countries that participate in the equalized contribution program contribute an assigned amount listed in the call packet.

   * In other countries, the bishop, stake president, and missionary counsel together about the monthly contribution amount.
-Leaders encourage financial sacrifice based on the missionary’s circumstances.
+Leaders encourage appropriate financial sacrifice based on the missionary’s circumstances.
 They agree on an amount and record it in the missionary recommendation.
 This amount must be at least the amount established for senior missionaries by the Area Presidency (in consultation with the Missionary Department).
 Others who live in the missionary’s home country may also contribute to this amount.

 Bishops verify that the funds are contributed each month.
 Funds beyond the monthly amount should not be contributed in advance.

-_Additional expenses._ In addition to the monthly contribution commitment, which helps cover housing and vehicle costs, senior missionaries must fully cover all other expenses, including food.
+_Additional expenses._ In addition to the monthly contribution commitment, which helps cover housing and vehicle costs, senior missionaries must fully cover all other expenses, including food, personal items, and vehicle fuel.

 24.3.4.3